 Setting: Sitting room of the Lady Shiaine

 Mili Skane - or "the Lady Shiaine" as she usually thinks of herself - sits in her sitting room and is waited on by Falion, who is forced to serve her as part of a punishment for her failure in Ebou Dar meted out by the Forsaken Moridin.
-Mili Skane ended up becoming Shiaine Avarhin after killing the original and her father, and came into possession of the house she now owns after the former owner dies just after signing her gold over to her "heir".
-It is not stated that she has killed them, but it is very strongly implied.
+Mili Skane ended up becoming Shiaine Avarhin after killing the original and her father, and came into possession of the house she now owns after the former owner died just after signing her gold over to her "heir".
+It is not stated that she has killed her, but it is very strongly implied.